physcodestyle/official-website/src/content/doc/2018-11-14-vtoroy-science-slam.en.md

-On November 26 at 19:00 BARak O’mama will host the second [Science Slam](https://vk.com/science_slam_vrn_26_11_18) this season.
+On November 26 at 19:00 BARak O'mama will host the second [Science Slam](https://vk.com/science_slam_vrn_26_11_18) this season.
 Science Slam is a popular science show format.
 At the event, participants informally talk about their scientific achievements.

 On the eve of the second battle, the organizers offer to participate in the [drawing of useful books](https://vk.cc/8H8L4Q).